ni/nimi-python/docs/niswitch/functions.rst

     semi-colons.
-For example, the following scan list will scan the first three channels of a multiplexer: com0->ch0; com0->ch1; com0->ch2; Refer to Scan Lists for more information on scan list syntax To see the status of the scan, call either :py:func:`niswitch.is_scanning` or :py:func:`niswitch.wait_for_scan_complete`.
+For example, the following scan list will scan the first three channels of a multiplexer: com0->ch0; com0->ch1; com0->ch2; Refer to Scan Lists for more information on scan list syntax To see the status of the scan, call either :py:func:`niswitch.IsScanning` or :py:func:`niswitch.wait_for_scan_complete`.
 Use the :py:func:`niswitch.configure_scan_trigger`
     function to configure the scan trigger.
 Use the :py:func:`niswitch._initiate_scan` function to start the scan.